Python-PyQt/PyQt5-Docs/docs/installation.rst

 OpenSSL DLLs.

 .. note::
-    The ABI guarantees made by Qt do not apply to the :sip:ref:`~PyQt5.QAxContainer` module.
-This is only guaranteed to work if the version of Qt being bundled is exactly the same as the version of Qt that PyQt was built against.
+    :program:`pyqt-bundle` will not update the platform tag of a wheel.
+Some platform tags can embed additional requirements (e.g. the minimum required version of macOS is embedded in the platform tag of a macOS wheel).
+If you bundle a later version of Qt with a more restrictive requirement then you should rename the wheel to reflect this.

 The syntax of the :program:`pyqt-bundle` command line is::